Sunday, November 22, 2015

 His whole demeanor suddenly changed now, and he seemed shaken by her actions.
 He said, “Are you going to leave me up here?”

-She nearly had reached her Jeep when the kid said, “Hey–I’ll go with you, lady.
+She’d nearly reached her Jeep when the kid said, “Hey, I’ll go with you, lady.
 But I’ve got a problem here.”

-Turning to face him, she said, “What problem is that?”
+Turning to face him, she said, “What problem?”

 “I’m stuck.”